In this blog post, we’re going to walk you through the foods that you can give and use to support your dog during heart arrhythmia.

-And as a bonus, we are also revealing our favorite natural and high-quality home remedy for dog arrhythmia while we’re at it, too.
-How about we kick things off by getting the lowdown on what arrhythmia in dogs really is?
+As a bonus, we are also revealing our favorite natural and high-quality home remedy for dog arrhythmia while we’re at it.

-Dog arrhythmia is an irregularity in the rhythm of the heart.
-It is commonly characterized by frequent abnormal heart beats.
-When your canine family member is suffering from arrhythmia in dogs, his heart may either beat too slow or too fast.
-It’s not even uncommon for dogs that have this health issue to skip a heart beat or two sometimes.
+It is characterized by frequent abnormal heartbeats.
+When your canine family member is suffering from arrhythmia in dogs, his heart may either beat too slowly or too fast.

 There are (4) types of dog arrhythmia, which we’ll discuss briefly below: